 In theory you should be able to track sales conversions by surveying your clients and asking how they found you but this doesn’t work for a number of reasons:

 - You won’t get enough detail and will lose valuable information

 - Clients won’t be able to remember whether they clicked on a paid campaign or on an organic listing

 - You won’t be able to track your conversions by a variety of metrics

 The good news is that PPC conversion tracking can remove the guesswork and gain you a selection of accurate and actionable metrics.
 Talking to clients is a great idea but they won’t be able to give you the level of detail that you really need.

 What does successful conversion tracking look like?

-Perhaps the best way to look at successful PPC conversion tracking is to think about how it could help you to move forward and learn from an unsuccessful ad campaign.
-If your ad campaign has resulted in a disappointing number of conversions, you need to be rethinking your tactics and investigate:
+Perhaps the best way to look at successful PPC tracking is to think about how it could help you to move forward and learn from an unsuccessful ad campaign.
+If your Search or social ad campaign has resulted in a disappointing PPC conversion rate, you need to be rethinking your tactics and investigate: